 INTEGRATION PSYCHOTHERAPY

-Integration Psychotherapy is a bio-psycho-social-spiritual model that brings together evidence-based psychological and therapeutic methods with the knowledge and understanding of the contemplative wisdom traditions.
+Integration Psychotherapy is a bio-psycho-social-spiritual model that brings together the rigour of neuroscience and evidence-based psychological and therapeutic methods, with the knowledge and understanding of the contemplative wisdom traditions.

-It is a holistic approach that considers each person and their field of experience as unique and multidimensional.
-Just as a plant will grow depending on the soil and conditions it's planted in, so we think of each person as being informed and shaped by the environment and experiences in which they develop.
+Through this lens, I offer a holistic approach to therapy that considers you and your field of experience as unique, multisensory, and multidimensional.
+Just as a plant will grow depending on the soil and conditions it's planted in, so I consider each person as being informed and shaped by the environment and experiences in which they develop.

 I bring my open curiosity and a belief that you have the answers inside you; it's just a case of asking the right questions.